Chart Color Schemes

 The educational profile of Canterbury (North) - Ashbury exceeds national averages, with above-average qualification levels and academic performance metrics

-Canterbury (North) - Ashbury has educational attainment that exceeds broader benchmarks.
-43.6% of its residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-This gives the area a significant educational advantage.
-Bachelor degrees are the most common at 28.2%, followed by postgraduate qualifications at 12.1% and graduate diplomas at 3.3%.
+Canterbury (North) - Ashbury's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15 and above, 43.6% hold university qualifications, compared to the Australian average of 30.4% and the NSW average of 32.2%.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 28.2%, followed by postgraduate qualifications at 12.1% and graduate diplomas at 3.3%.

 Vocational pathways account for 24.4% of qualifications among those aged 15 and above, with advanced diplomas at 11.0% and certificates at 13.4%.
-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
-This includes 7.8% in primary education, 7.2% in tertiary education, and 6.6% pursuing secondary education.
-The area has 4 schools with a combined enrollment of 1,456 students.
-It demonstrates typical Australian school conditions (ICSEA: 1022) with balanced educational opportunities.
-School places per 100 residents are 11.5, which is below the regional average of 15.9, suggesting some students may attend schools in adjacent areas.
-Educational provision follows conventional lines, split between 2 primary and 2 secondary institutions.
+Educational participation is notably high in the area, with 29.1% of residents currently enrolled in formal education.
+This includes 7.8% pursuing primary education, 7.2% engaged in tertiary education, and 6.6% pursuing secondary education.

 Frequently Asked Questions - Education